zhou-tao/vitepress-theme-me/README.md

 Next, it's time to launch the app and build your site!

-you can also check out the [example app](https://github.com/zhou-tao/vitepress-theme-me/tree/main/example).
+And you can also check out the [example app](https://github.com/zhou-tao/vitepress-theme-me/tree/main/example).

 ### License